cern-it-efp/EOSC-Testsuite/docs/clouds/oci.rst

      - Tenancy's OCID.
    * - fingerprint
      - Authentication key's fingerprint.
-   * - region
-     - Region to be used.

 It is also possible to use OKE to provision the cluster, for this refer to section :ref:`Using existing clusters<using-existing-clusters>`.